-The buildability legislation was implemented in 2001 to raise productivity in the built environment sector and reduce its reliance on site workers.
-Projects with a Gross Floor Area (GFA) of 2,000 m2 and above are required to comply with a minimum Buildable Design Score.
+The buildability legislation was implemented in 2001 to raise productivity in the built environment sector and reduce its reliance on construction workers.
+Projects with a Gross Floor Area (GFA) of 5,000 m2 and above are required to comply with a minimum Buildable Design Score.

 In addition to designers delivering more buildable designs upstream, builders must also play their part in adopting more labour-saving construction methods/technologies downstream.
-As such, with effect from 15 July 2011, builders of building projects with GFA of 5,000 m2 and above are required to meet a minimum Constructability Score.
+As such, projects with GFA of 5,000m2 and above are also required to meet a minimum Constructability Score.

 Requirements for Buildable Design Score

-To accelerate the pace of buildable design adoption, the mandatory minimum requirements for buildable designs have been progressively raised over the years.
+To promote more labour-efficient designs and technologies such as Design for Manufacturing and Assembly (DfMA), the mandatory minimum Buildable Design Scores (B-scores) have been progressively raised over the years.
 Refer to the Code of Practice on Buildable Design/Buildability for the minimum Buildable Design Score required for your project.

 Requirements for Constructability Score

 The Constructability Score measures the adoption level of labour-efficient construction methods and construction processes, such as system formwork and climbable scaffolding.

 As with the Buildable Design Scores, the minimum Constructability Score requirements have also been raised over the years.
 Refer to the Code of Practice on Buildable Design/Buildability for the minimum Constructability Score required for your project.